ALCooper12/cyberpunk-kanban-board/README.md

-# Northspyre Take-Home Project for React & Flask Web Application
+# Cyberpunk-Themed Kanban Board 🤖

-I decided to build a Kanban Board since that is the first thing I think of when I imagine a Task Manager.
-It features a sleek, Cyberpunk-themed design in order to visualize the uniqueness and creativity in the process of managing tasks from other similarly built applications.
-The functionality is a simple, but fun-to-use drag and drop mechanism of moving tasks into the current provided columns: On Hold, To Do, In Progress, Done, and Delete.
+It features a sleek, Cyberpunk-themed design in order to visualize the uniqueness and creativity from other similarly built applications.
+The functionality is a simple, but fun-to-use drag and drop mechanism of moving tasks from and to the current provided columns: On Hold, To Do, In Progress, Done, and Delete.
 Overall, I had a lot of fun making this and I hope you enjoy it!

 ## Live Demo 👀
-Click this link if you just can't wait to check it out, or you just don't feel like setting it up yourself
+Click this link if you just can't wait to check it out, or you just don't feel like setting it up yourself:

 [cyberpunk-kanban-board-frontend.onrender.com/](https://cyberpunk-kanban-board-frontend.onrender.com/)

 ## Architecture Overview 🏗️

-This Task Manager Application was built using React for the frontend and Flask in the backend.
+This Kanban Board Application was built using React for the frontend and Flask in the backend.
 The frontend is responsible for providing the user interface and the drag and drop functionality, while the backend handles data storage and management.

 ## Features 🚀

-The Task Manager provides the following features:
+The Kanban Board provides the following features:

 -   Displays a list of tasks in any column (except the delete column)
 -   Adds a new task in whatever column you choose (except the delete column)